 Under the French and British regimes, gates were raised all over town to limit the access to the city.
 The Porte St-Louis is one of the first three gates built in 1693 under the French control.
 With time and evolution of needs, most gates were demolished.
 This one, however, was rebuilt in 1878 and is a beautiful landmark and symbol of the history of Quebec City.

 When you are at this place in the city, you are within an easy walking distance to many visiting options, so don’t be surprised if the information on this icon is repeated in other posts.

-If you wish to view up close the Chateau Frontenac from there simply follow the rue St-Louis (street) and you will get to your destination.
+If you wish to view up the Chateau Frontenac close from there, simply follow the rue St-Louis (street) and you will get to your destination.

 While strolling down to the Chateau, on St-Louis Street, you will encounter many beautiful historical houses and one of them is now the restaurant: Aux Anciens Canadiens.
-Yes, it is a restaurant but also as an historical house.
+Yes, it is a restaurant but also is an historical house.
 Indeed, this restaurant is actually the oldest residential building in Old Quebec City.
-It was built 1675-1676.
+It was built in 1675-1676.
 You can find information on this building next to the door – Maison Jacquet.

 Look for plaques on nearby buildings and you will realize many are part of the history for different reasons.
-Another example is at No. 47 the Louis-Joseph Montcalm plaque is a remembrance note of the location where Montcalm died after the historical fight, on the Plains of Abraham, against the British troops.
+Another example is at No. 47.
+The Louis-Joseph Montcalm plaque is a remembrance note of the location where Montcalm died after the historical fight on the Plains of Abraham against the British troops.

 You do not need to stay at the hotel to appreciate its amplitude.
-This outstanding distinctive hotel opened its door in 1893.
+This outstanding, distinctive hotel opened its door in 1893.